Resume of Eric Steven Raymond

 Open Source Initiative (June 1998 to present)

-I co-founded and serve as president of the Open Source Initiative, a
+I co-founded and served as president until 2005 of the Open Source Initiative, a

 501(c)3 educational organization that builds bridges between the